mesganaG/KitchenWhisper/README.md

 # KITCHENWHISPER

 Kitchenwishper is a web application designed to simplify dietary management by providing users with a convenient platform to search for, discover, and track recipes tailored to their dietary preferences and nutritional needs.
+To explore our website, please click [here](https://kitchenwhisper.netlify.app/).

 ## Features